scy-phy/swat/README.md

 #Scapy implementation of DLR protocol

 ## Introduction
-This module implements [DLR](http://www.iebmedia.com/index.php?id=6113&parentid=63&themeid=255&showdetail=true) (Device Level Ring) protocol with [Scapy](http://www.secdev.org/projects/scapy/doc/usage.html), which will be applied to miniCPS for Cyber Security Research on SWaT testbed at SUTD.
+This module implements [DLR](http://www.iebmedia.com/index.php?id=6113&parentid=63&themeid=255&showdetail=true) (Device Level Ring) protocol with [Scapy](http://www.secdev.org/projects/scapy/doc/usage.html), which will be applied to MiniCPS for Cyber Security Research on SWaT testbed at SUTD.

-## Enrionment Setup
+## Environment Setup
 The following elements are required for environment set up.

 1. Python 2.7.10